Central & South America Tours, Vacation Packages & Travel Experiences

 Belize is a country located on the Atlantic Ocean and known for its excellent beaches, dive sites, coral reefs, abundant wildlife and marine life.
-Another attraction is its Mayan history which it shares with its neighbouring countries, Mexico and Guatemala.
+Another attraction is its Mayan history which it shares with its neighbouring countries, Mexico and Guatemala on Central America tours.

 Goway also offers travel to El Salvador with its Volcanoes National Park containing three major volcanoes, Honduras with its archaeological site, Copan, Nicaragua with its several lakes of volcanic origin, the largest being Lago de Nicaragua and Panama with its remarkable canal.

-Once a decision is made on which destinations to visit in this wonderful continent, book one of Goway's South and Central American tours today and let the adventure begin!
+Once a decision is made on which destinations to visit in this wonderful continent, book one of Goway's South America tours and Central American tours today and let the adventure begin!